 I think one of the most needed, yet least talked about, skills in parenting is the ability to not react.
-By not reacting I mean, while you may be screaming, crying, dying inside at something your child did or said, on the outside, after a deep breath, you can respond to your child in a calm and reasonable manner.
+By not reacting I mean, while you may be screaming, crying, dying on the inside at something your child did or said, on the outside, after a deep breath, you can respond to your child in a calm and reasonable manner.
 The reason this is important is that it allows your child to trust you, and it can pave the way for greater communication between you and your child.

 The phrase “you’re not my real mom” is one of those times where you will get to exercise your ability not to react.
 More often than not, a child will fling this particular phrase around when feeling scared or upset or disappointed.
 In this fearful state, any over-reaction from a parent will confirm for the child that there is reason to be afraid.
 In fact, an extreme reaction on the part of the parent will just add fuel to the fire, and make the whole thing even less pleasant than it already is.